3rd Street Neighborhood Community Garden

 Now, more than ever, we need healthy places to come together with our neighbors.
 We need places for all ages that support deep connections, joy and resilience.

 A neighborhood community garden that shares space with other activities in the park allows us to meet and work alongside our neighbors, support each other, and become more self-reliant.
 We want to learn how to grow our own food and support ourselves in a way that benefits our physical and mental well-being.
 We will be increasing our own food security and improving our community while we work and learn together!

-Thanks to the generosity of our community and the hard work of volunteers and gardeners, we were able to plant, grow and harvest during the 2022 growing season!
+Thanks to the generosity of our community and the hard work of volunteers and gardeners, we've been able to plant, grow and harvest for 2 seasons.
+We look forward to many more!

 Plots are available to all Montezuma County residents.
 Preference is given to residents of the immediate 3rd St neighborhood.

 Plots are assigned on a first-come-first-served basis.
 Those who do not receive a plot will be placed on a waiting list and contacted if a plot becomes available during the season.

 We encourage anyone who does not receive a plot for this season to sign up on our volunteer list.
 You'll be able to participate in workdays while sharing in the harvest of extra produce, and you'll have the opportunity to attend workshops, potlucks, fundraisers, and garden events throughout the season.